jfaithedu/nfc/project-overview.md

 - Fail gracefully: unrecognized tags should not crash the system
 - Only pre-approved YouTube links or downloaded media may be played
-- NFC tags must be editable only via the admin interface (writing UIDs or NDEF URLs)
+- NFC tags must be editable only via the admin interface

 ### **Security Guidelines**